 Published statement.

-It shall be the practice of the COM to require the following statement be published in the newsletter and/or bulletin when the pastor announces his/her plan to retire or move:
+It shall be the practice of the COM to require the following statement be published in the newsletter and/or bulletin when the pastor announces his/her plan to retire or move a copy of which should be sent to the COM:

 “When a pastor resigns from a pastorate, retires from service, or becomes Pastor Emerita/us, that minister shall no longer perform pastoral functions such as weddings, baptisms, funerals, hospital visitation, or counseling.
 Active or inactive church members shall not request a former pastor to perform pastoral duties.
 If requested, the pastor shall tactfully decline.
 On occasion, the pastor or moderator may, with the approval of session/council, invite the former pastor to perform such duties.”